wandeg/microsoft-graph-docs/api-reference/testoutput/experimental/api/intune-apps-mobileappcontent-get.md

 # Get mobileAppContent

+Namespace: microsoft.graph

-Read properties and relationships of the [mobileAppContent](../resources/mobileappcontent.md) object.
+Read properties and relationships of the [mobileAppContent](../resources/intune-apps-mobileappcontent.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/concepts/permissions-reference.md).